 Or if you’d like to learn more about how film grains work, you can learn about it here where I’ve created some high-end graphics that explain everything.

-You can also shoot a roll of ISO 400 film like HP5 or Kodak Portra 400 at ISO 1600, but then you will have to push the film in the developing step to get the most detail out of it.
+You can also shoot a roll of ISO 400 film, like HP5 or Kodak Portra 400, at ISO 1600, if you push the film in the development at home or at your lab (just be sure to ask if they do push processing beforehand!)

-You can also pull the film if you want to use it at a much lower ISO than it is rated.
-But most film has extremely good overexposure latitude, often being able to handle 2 or more stops without losing details.
+You can also pull the film if you want to use it at a much lower ISO than it is rated to get a lower contrast and saturation.
+Most film has extremely good overexposure latitude, often being able to handle 2 or more stops without losing details.

 Aperture: controlling focus blur

 Aperture is the diaphragm inside the lens that controls the amount of blur in the photo.
-A larger aperture lets in more light but also reduces the amount of the image that is in focus.
+A larger aperture lets in more light, allowing the photographer to use faster shutter speeds and lower ISOs, but also reduces the amount of the image that is in focus.

 This is called ‘depth of field,’ where a large depth of field corresponds to a small aperture or a large f/# like f/16.
 A large aperture, like f/2.8 or f/1.8 lets in more light, and creates a smaller depth of field.